Marginal/QLVideo/BUILDING.md

 To debug in Xcode:
 * mdimporter - Edit the "Run" scheme for the "mdimporter" target as follows: "Executable": `/usr/bin/mdimport`, "Debug executable": ✔, "Arguments": `-n -d3 <testfile>`.
-* previewer - Run the "previewer" target in Xcode, then `qlmanage -p <testfile>` at the command-line.
+* previewer - Run the "previewer" target in Xcode.
+When prompted, choose "Finder" as the app to run.
+In any Finder window press Space to preview a non-native video file.
 * thumbnailer - Doesn't seem possible to debug in Xcode.
 Good luck!

 Notes